You are here

 - Oklahoma's Minerals

 - Objections To Non-Coal Permits

 - Mining Inspections

 - Report a Complaint

-The main functions of the Minerals Division is the enforcement of a safe and healthy working environment for the miners in the mining industry, ensuring compliance with mining permits issued, and the enforcement of reclamation so that Oklahoma land is left in a productive, safe, and usable state.
+The main functions of the Minerals Program is the enforcement of a safe and healthy working environment for the miners in the mining industry, ensuring compliance with mining permits issued, and the enforcement of reclamation so that Oklahoma land is left in a productive, safe, and usable state.
 This is accomplished by enforcing the administrative law found under OAC 460:10 and O.S.
 Title 45 regarding Non-Coal permits.
 Non-Mining Blasting laws are found under OAC 460: 25 and O.S.
 Title 63.